4 Light & Airy secrets for Lightroom

 Now the most important thing to understand with these sliders is they are not intended to add color to your image.
 Sure, you’ll need to make sure the skin tones are warm (or warm-ish depending on your style), but these sliders aren’t about adding more yellow, blue, green, or pink to your image.

-These sliders are so all of the color adjustments you make in the rest of Lightroom (or with your L&A Preset Suite) actually adds up to a light and airy image that looks just like film.
+These sliders are so all of the color adjustments you make in the rest of Lightroom (or with your light and airy BPS) actually adds up to a light and airy image that looks just like film.

 If you love a little bit of a warm color in your greens and yellows (aka not so film-like), here’s what you can do…

-+ Option 1: Do your 10 second edit with the Light & Airy Preset Suite and make sure you apply the “LA Saturation - Sunset” preset or…
++ Option 1: Do your 10 second edit with the BPS and make sure you apply the Clean Saturation preset or…

-+ Option 2: Use one of my signature 1-click presets in the L&A Suite.
-One of the Portra presets will be your fave if you love a little bit of warmth in your image.
++ Option 2: Use the Brittley Portra preset for a little bit of warmth in your image.

-Once you’ve done that, you can go master your temperature and tint to make sure your L&A edit is ready for the #lightandairypresets feed.
+Once you’ve done that, you can go master your temperature and tint to make sure your bright & airy edit is ready for the #brittleypresets feed.